mrpotatoes/computer-science-in-javascript/philosophies/design/system/basic-principles.md

 ## `HTTP`
 ### Protocols
 ## `TCP/IP`
-The networking layer.
-Important to know because ...

 `TCP/IP` breaks down the data that will be sent over the wire and they are ordered so that they can be reassembled on the requesting machine.
-It's a powerful and reliable network powerful for those reasons and is why `HTTP` & `Websockets`, for instance, are built on `TCP/IP`.
+It's a powerful and reliable network powerful for those reasons and is why `HTTP` & `Websockets`, for instance, are built on `TCP/IP`. `TCP/IP` also does retransmission.
+For instance if a packet is lost then the requester can re-request that specific packet because of the packet ID.
+This makes it hella reliable.

+Quick note on `UDP`.
+It is meant for speed.
+Used in applications like gaming, music/video streaming and calling. `TCP/IP` is great for data that needs to be in order and consistant but if you use it in something like meda streaming then it'll re-request packets and slow things down.
+Even worse it can make the audio sound really odd when it is getting back up to speed.

 #### Quick Tangent
 Q: Why is it important for software engineers to know the networking layers (at least `TCP/IP`)?